 Can you relate to any of the categories above?
 Are unrealistic goals the real enemy of progress?
 Is it unrealistic goals that exist in the cultural narrative?
 Are our efforts to reach unattainable goals benefiting someone else?
 If so, what do we do about it?

 Above all, it is essential to identify the sources of cultural programming.
 Make a list of the sources and the time spent.
 Putting it in writing will help you see the level of exposure.

 Here’s an example of identifying these sources.
 Let’s say you work for a corporation.
-In most cases, companies have policies which govern specific guidelines of behavior.
+In most cases, companies have policies that govern specific guidelines of behavior.
 This means people need to monitor their behavior and conform to these standards.
 It’s like acting in a play all day.
 This is the essence of behavior modification.
 So, working 50 or 60 a week is a huge level of programming.
 The enemy of progress hides in this programming.